loogmaii/unit-1/project1.md

 ## Proposed Solution

 Design statement:
-I will to design and make an electronic ledger for a client who is interested in crypto curency.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make an electronic ledger for a client who is interested in crypto curency trading, specificaly the doge coin.
+The program will will organize Ms. Sato's transaction and is constructed using the software pycharm.
+It will take  3 weeks to make and will be evaluated according to the criteria A & B.

 Created in late 2013, DOGE was created as a lighthearted alternative to traditional cryptocurrencies, but it's become seriously valuable.
 The name and Shiba Inu logo are based on a meme.
 Unlike Bitcoin, which was designed to be scarce, Dogecoin is intentionally abundant — with 10,000 new coins mined every minute and no maximum supply.